-States With Flat Income Tax Rates
+States With Flat Income Tax Rates for 2019

 A flat tax rate is exactly that—flat and even across the board.
 All taxpayers pay the same rate regardless of how much they earn.
-The concept has a lot of support but has also met with as much opposition.
+The concept has a lot of support but has also met with much opposition.

 Supporters note that it encourages wealth because top earners aren't punished with higher tax rates.
 The system is far simpler, and some say it's much fairer than the progressive tax system in place in most states.
 The map below illustrates which states have a flat income tax.
 Hover over the teal-colored states for more information.

 Opponents of the flat tax system argue that it actually places an unfair burden on low-income earners.
 The rate ranges from approximately 3 percent to 5 percent of income and eliminates many tax deductions and exemptions so that earners pay taxes on more income.